 There is no hotels around the Key monastery.
 Most of the people stay in Kaza which is 13 Kilometers from Key Monastery.

-You can rent a 4WD from Kaza to reach there.
+At first, you need to arrive Kaza, the major town of Spiti Valley in India via a beautiful journey.
+From Kaza, you can rent a 4WD to reach Key Monastery.
 It will cost around INR 1200 (US$ 12).
 Alternatively, you can try your luck with a lesser expensive public transport which is a rarity in Kaza.
 Ask to the locals for the latest timing of the bus.

 It’s possible to trek to Key monastery from Kaza and the distance is 8 Kilometers.
 This adventure is worth trying if you are up for it.